Cellular Energy

 also referred t

-Light-independent reactions : The second phase of photosynthesis, also known as the Calvin cycle, which takes place in the stroma of chloroplasts, using ATP and NADPH to synthesize glucose.
+Light-independent Reactions : Also known as the Calvin Cycle, the light-independent reactions occur in the stroma of chloroplasts, using the ATP and NADPH produced in the light-dependent reactions to synthesize glucose.

 o as light-independent

-Light-independent reactions : The second phase of photosynthesis, also known as the Calvin cycle, which takes place in the stroma of chloroplasts, using ATP and NADPH to synthesize glucose.
+Light-independent Reactions : Also known as the Calvin Cycle, the light-independent reactions occur in the stroma of chloroplasts, using the ATP and NADPH produced in the light-dependent reactions to synthesize glucose.

 reactions.